melnik10/melnikov/cv.md

 * melnik10#1735 (Discrod)

 ### 2. About myself:

 My firstname is Vladislav.
 I live in Kaliningrad.
-I want to learn frontend in **RSSchool**!

 ### 3. Skills:
 * HTML